 1: Orient Mako XL Dive Watch

-Orient Mako watches have some of the most popular designs imaginable.
+The Orient Mako watches have some of the most popular designs imaginable.
 Their XL version comes at a robust 44.5 mm at an unbelievably low price of approximately $165.
-But make no mistake, the price of this magnificent timepiece does not reflect the impeccable quality.
+But make no mistake, the price of this magnificent Orient timepiece does not reflect the impeccable quality.

 It consists of a shielded crown, a stainless steel diver timer bezel, and a day/date window.
 It also has a gorgeously matching link band of stainless steel.
 If you don’t prefer the classic stainless steel version of the watch, you can switch to emerald green or navy blue among other color choices.

 The Citizen ProMaster features the brand’s proprietary Eco-Drive technology in which the watch utilizes the power of either natural or artificial light and then converted to energy without requiring you to change its batteries.